Sh1lovskiy/robo/docs/handeye.md

 # HANDEYE

-This document explains the full chain of transformations used to convert 2D pixel measurements and depth values into 3D robot base coordinates.
-Each step is mathematically grounded and annotated for clarity.
-References to OpenCV and robotics sources are included.
+This document provides a structured, mathematical description of the full chain of transformations required to convert 2D pixel measurements and depth values into 3D robot base coordinates.
+Each mathematical step is detailed clearly and formally, with references to OpenCV and robotics literature included.

 ## 1. Full Coordinate Transformation Chain

+The following transformation chain converts pixel and depth data from camera coordinates into robot base coordinates:
 $$
 \begin{bmatrix}
 u \\